acmattson3/PeonAI/README.md

 ## Primary Goal
 The AI will output a “state” value (from zero to two), with zero being underdue and two being overdue.
 A value of one will represent the most ideal peony state for harvesting.
 ## Stretch Goals
 1. The AI should also output a prediction, in seconds (and interpreted later to a time/date), indicating when the bud will be most ready for harvest.
-This may require a separate network given past, present, and predicted future weather data, nearby flower states, and the output of the primary goal AI (the current bud state-value).
+This will likely require a separate network given past, present, and predicted future weather data, nearby flower states, the output of the primary goal AI (the current bud state value), and probably more factors (as I think of them) that can affect the speed at which peony buds bloom.
 2. Soon to be more ideas as I inevitably come up with them!

 # Training Data
 The following will describe the type of data that should be collected, how we will collect it, and how it will be formatted.

-## Data to Collect (for Primary Goal)
+## Data to Collect: Primary Goal
 * Peony variety
   * A separate boolean input for each variety.
   * Make a data structure to automate this.